Bobbik1/ESPhome-irrigation/README.md

 with some changes: other board, add water pump control, add virtual switch to suspend whole automation, which could be maintained with HA.

-Reworked with great people from ESPhome discord help: https://discord.gg/fTTT6eAwpF
+Reworked with great help from ESPhome discord : https://discord.gg/fTTT6eAwpF

 Whole automation is controlled by ESPboard, settings through HA cards.
 In case of lost connection with HA automation still works, and resets itself 'automation suspend' every 2 days .